lreimer/testkube-zap-demo/README.md

 # Continuous OpenAPI Security Tests on K8s with Testkube and ZAP

-Demo repository for the DevSecCon 22 Lightning Talk on Continuous OpenAPI Security Tests on K8s with Testkube and ZAP.
+Demo repository for the DevSecCon22 Lightning Talk on Continuous OpenAPI Security Tests on K8s with Testkube and ZAP.

 ## Bootstrapping